JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/README.md

 # Agricultural Irrigation Ponds Detection

-Detects agricultural water reservoir or ponds with geomembrane lining <br>
+Detects agricultural water reservoir or ponds with geomembrane lining, <br>
-mostly used in irrigation of crops using [google map satellite imagery](https://developers.google.com/maps/documentation/maps-static/intro) <br>
+mostly used in irrigation of crops using [google map satellite imagery](https://developers.google.com/maps/documentation/maps-static/intro). <br>
 It uses a Fully Convolutional Network with ResNet50 as feature extractor. <br>
 Our fine-tuned model detects irrigation ponds greater than 230 m² of size <br>
 with a F1 score of 0.91 (Recall=0.90, Precision=0.92)